alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Where can asbestos be found?

-Find out where asbestos can be in your home.
-National Asbestos Awareness Week (22-27 November 2022) reminds home renovators and trades that the danger of asbestos is far from over and encourages everyone to Be Asbestos Ready when doing home renovations or maintenance.
+National Asbestos Awareness Week (20-26 November 2023) reminds tradespeople, home renovators and DIYers that the danger of asbestos is far from over and encourages everyone to Be Asbestos Ready when doing home renovations or maintenance.

 Asbestos in the home location diagram